South Vietnam: Foundations

 During World War II, Indochina was administered by Vichy France and occupied by Japan in September 1940.
-Following the ousting of the French in March 1945 and the surrender of Japan in August of the same year, the Vietnamese were locked in a struggle over the destiny of their post-colonial state.
-The 16th parallel was established following the Potsdam Conference, dividing Vietnam into two military zones: Chinese Nationalist forces occupied the North and British forces the South to disarm Japanese troops.
+Following the ousting of the French in March 1945 and the surrender of Japan in August of the same year, the Vietnamese were locked in a civil strife over the destiny of their post-colonial state.
 The nationalist sentiment that had intensified during World War II prepared the ground for the communist-led Viet Minh, which, cloaked in nationalism, seized power from the collapsing Empire of Vietnam during the August Revolution and proclaimed the Democratic Republic of Vietnam (DRV) in Hanoi.
+In the meantime, the 16th parallel was established following the Potsdam Conference, dividing Vietnam into two military zones: Chinese Nationalist forces occupied the North and British forces the South to disarm Japanese troops.
 In the South, British-led forces facilitated the return of the French, who fought multiple Vietnamese groups and secured control over Saigon and other urban centers.

 The Viet Minh sought to consolidate power by terrorizing and purging rival Vietnamese nationalist groups and Trotskyist activists.
 In 1946, the Franco-Chinese and Ho–Sainteny Agreements enabled French forces to replace the Chinese north of the 16th parallel and facilitated a coexistence between the DRV and the French that strengthened the Viet Minh while undermining the nationalists.
 That summer, the Viet Minh colluded with French forces to eliminate nationalists, targeted for their ardent anti-colonialism.
 By eliminating the nationalist parties, the Viet Minh had undermined Vietnam's broader ability to resist French reconquest.
 The First Indochina War began on 19 December 1946, as French forces reasserted control over Hanoi and other cities.
 A number of anti-colonialist and anti-communist nationalists, caught between the two sides of the war, chose an uneasy neutrality and were at times labeled as attentistes, including Ngô Đình Diệm and certain Đại Việt politicians.
 With the internationalization of the war in 1950, many of these figures ultimately stepped off the fence and entered the political fray.